Aires de Ornelas e Vasconcelos

-Aires de Ornelas e Vasconcelos (18 September 1837 – 28 November 1880) was the Roman Catholic Archbishop of Goa.
+Aires de Ornelas e Vasconcelos (18 September 1837 – 28 November 1880) was a Portuguese Roman Catholic Archbishop of Goa.

 He was born September 18, 1837, in Funchal, Madeira, Portugal, a son of Aires de Ornelas e Vasconcelos Esmeraldo Rolim de Moura and wife Augusta Correia Vasques Salvago de Brito de Olival.
-On March 6, 1871, he was appointed coadjucator Bishop of Funchal, a diocese in Portugal, and on May 7, 1871, he was ordained as such.
+On March 6, 1871, he was appointed coadjutor Bishop of Funchal, a diocese in Portugal, and on May 7, 1871, he was ordained as such.
 On October 27, 1872, he succeeded as Bishop of Funchal, after the death of the previous bishop, Patrício Xavier de Moura.
 He served as Archbishop of Goa for 6 years, from July 23, 1874, to his death on November 28, 1880.

 Family

 D. Aires de Ornelas e Vasconcelos was the son of Aires de Ornelas e Vasconcelos Esmeraldo Rolim de Moura and his wife Augusta Correia Vasques Salvago de Brito de Olival, second brother of Agostinho de Ornelas e Vasconcelos Esmeraldo Rolim de Moura e Teive and paternal uncle of his namesake Aires de Ornelas e Vasconcelos, 1st Lord of Dornelas and Caniço.
 He was baptized in the Cathedral of Funchal.